 Under the first NIGC question, referencing working group, 543.16 (c)(5), the working group proposal references the term "agent."
 Due to the ambiguity between human agents versus software application agents, what would be a better approach to replace or to define the parameters of the term "agent" more clearly?
+ROBERT FISHER: We talked about this before there any other comments anyone wanted to add to that?
+Kathi.

-We talked about this before ROBERT FISHER: when Nimish talked about (inaudible) the 547.
+25 when Nimish talked about (inaudible) the 547.
+Were